antronerds/r2-tutorials/docs/One_Gene_View.md

  1. We could wonder if our gene of interest associates even more with any annotation that is already available for the current dataset (like e.g. age group) than the example in the previous section.
     For such an analysis R2 has the CliniSnitch function.
 Within this functionality a test is performed on each track.
-In addition, tracks are inspected before doing the test, and the test is changed according to the contents: for a numeric vs numeric track the correlation is calculated resulting in an r-pvalue, in other words the correlation between the p-values. categorical vs numerical tracks are tested with an anova test; nonrandom associations for categorical vs categorical tracks are tested with a Fisher’s exact test.
+In addition, tracks are inspected before doing the test, and the test is changed according to the contents: for a numeric vs numeric track the correlation is calculated resulting in an r-pvalue, in other words the correlation between the p-values. categorical vs numerical tracks are tested with an anova test; non-random associations for categorical vs categorical tracks are tested with a Fisher’s exact test.
 Furthermore, 'ND' samples are automatically removed, and are not considered a valid group.
     We can run a CliniSnitch analysis directly from the One Gene View page by clicking on the gene name under 'CliniSnitch' in the upper-left panel.
 Click on ‘MYCN’.
 Private/Group tracks that you may add to this dataset over time, will automatically be included in these analyses.